Comics Crash Course

 Can you make your own "How to Draw" sheet?
 If you do, share it with a family member or friend and see what they think of it!

-The Scribble Game
+Play the Scribble Game

 Play the Scribble Game!
 You can play on your own or find others to play with.
 It's easy.
 Just click the button to view the instructions.
 Make sure to keep your creations so you can look back on them once you're done playing.
 Are you particularly excited about one of your creations?
 Can you use any of the techniques you learned earlier to make a new drawing featuring that completed scribble?